U.S. CDC says returning Ebola medical workers should not be quarantined

 Four people have been diagnosed with Ebola in the United States, with one death - a Liberian man visiting Texas.
 The only patient now being treated for Ebola in the country is a New York doctor, Craig Spencer, who was diagnosed last Thursday.
 He had worked with Doctors Without Borders treating Ebola patients in Guinea.

-(Additional reporting by David Morgan, Jeff Mason, Steve Holland, Phil Stewart, David Alexander, Roberta Ramptom and Susan Heavey in Washington, Louis Charbonneau, Laila Kearney and Joseph Ax, Bill Berkrot in New York, and Steve Scherer in Rome; Writing by Will Dunham; Editing by Lisa Shumaker and Grant McCool)
+(Additional reporting by David Morgan, Jeff Mason, Steve Holland, Phil Stewart, David Alexander, Roberta Ramptom and Susan Heavey in Washington, Louis Charbonneau, Laila Kearney and Joseph Ax, Bill Berkrot in New York, and Steve Scherer in Rome; Writing by Will Dunham and Bill Rigby; Editing by Lisa Shumaker and Grant McCool)